qirh/ArtNavigator/README.md

-# Art Navigator
+# Cambridge Art
-Art navigator for the city of Cambridge, MA
+Cambridge Art for the city of Cambridge, MA
 [![MIT license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/harvard-ios/assignment-5-almto3/master/LICENSE.txt)
 * License: MIT License
 * Contact: salehg@live.com

-## Write-up
+## Summary
 	Cambridge Art Navigator is a personal iOS project that I worked on in the summer of 2017.
 It has been a really fun project to work on, and while it is fully functional right now, I think it could use a some UI improvements before being released to the app store The application basically shows an interactive map and a list of all the art installations in the city of Cambridge, MA, which is where I lived over the summer.
 If you are reading this, please give the app a try and let me know what you think :*

 ## Notes